Claude Code Plugins

 • Specify the experiment directory path

-• Ask the subagent to read experiment_summary.md
+• Ask the subagent to read experiment_summary.yaml

 • Request generation of all necessary configuration files